Skip advert

 • Fast and sounds great

-Its new hot-V 3982cc twin-turbo V8 has a lot to live up to replacing the remarkable naturally aspirated 6.2-litre engine AMG enthralled us with for all those years.
-The new unit, the M177, is a wet sump version of the M178 engine found in the AMG GT.
+The hot-V 3982cc twin-turbo V8 had a lot to live up to replacing the remarkable naturally aspirated 6.2-litre engine AMG enthralled us with for all those years.
+The M177 is a wet sump version of the M178 engine found in the AMG GT.
+Only the hot S variant was available for UK buyers from 2020, with the entry-level 469bhp unit ditched entirely.
+As such, the S variant produced 503bhp between 5500 and 6250rpm with torque escalating to 516lb ft from 2000 to 4500rpm.

 Turbocharging can rob an engine of much of its aural character, significantly reducing the exhaust note and completely muting the induction noise.
 By combining the exhaust ports of both banks of cylinders into each turbo, a hot-V configuration removes the typically lumpy off-beat noise that a cross-plane crank V8 is known for.
 But Mercedes has compensated for all of this with a rambunctious exhaust, that despite the odds, has a definite V8 burble at idle and a raucous blare at full throttle.
 Pleasingly, anyone who has heard the old naturally aspirated 6.2 V8 will certainly recognise some of its character in the soundtrack of the new car.